-Refer to appendix S.02.01.02 for a full Solvency II balance sheet.
+Refer to QRTs in the appendices for a full Solvency-UK balance sheet.

-The Group's assets are valued using the following principles:
+The Group and UKC Solo assets are valued using the following principles:

 Investments

 Investments are carried at market value.
 Market value is calculated using the bid price at the close of business on the balance sheet date.
 The market value of foreign currency investments is translated at the rate of exchange ruling at the balance sheet date.